autolab/Autolab/README.md

  We will not be backporting new features from `master` to `master-rails-4`.

-[Update 2020/02/13]: We are almost done with the upgrade, and the new master soon will be running on Rails 5.
-We will continue to maintain a separate rails-4-master branch, which may still receive bug fixes but no new features.

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the